 Definition and Explanation of Falling Action

-The falling action is one part of a story’s structure and overall plot.
+A simple definition of the falling action is that it is one part of the structure of a story and overall plot.
 It comes to have the moment of peak tension or climax of a story.
 The tension from that central event is winding down and the characters in the story have to come to terms with what’s happened, as does the reader.

 Examples of Falling Action in Literature